GoogleContainerTools/distroless/java/README.md

 ## Image Contents

-This image contains a minimal Linux, openjdk-based runtime.
+This image contains a minimal Linux, OpenJDK-based runtime.

 Specifically, the image contains everything in the [base image](../base/README.md), plus:

-* openjdk8 and its dependencies.
+* OpenJDK 8 (`gcr.io/distroless/java:8`) or 11 (`gcr.io/distroless/java:11`) and its dependencies.

 ## Usage